- •

 Finding your way to the Tallinn ferry port

-The Tallinn ferry terminal is located at Sadama 25, just a short walk from the city center (about 1 km) and 5 km from the airport.
-You can reach the port by taxi, which takes around 15 minutes, or by public transport, with buses and trams connecting the city center to the terminal.
-For buses, lines 2 and 35 operate frequently, and the journey takes about 10 minutes.
+The Tallinn ferry port is located at Sadama 25, just a short walk from the city center and approximately 5 km from the airport.
+You can easily reach the port by taxi, which takes around 15 minutes, or use public transport options like bus 2 or tram 4 to get to the city center, then walk to the terminal.

 Discovering Stockholm, Sweden